-In connection with the Polaris acquisition, for the fiscal year ended March 31, 2017, we recorded a noncontrolling interest of \$4.4 million, representing a weighted average of 22.8% share of profits of Polaris held by parties other than Virtusa.
+In connection with the Polaris acquisition, for the fiscal year ended March 31, 2018, we recorded a noncontrolling interest of \$7.7 million, representing a weighted average of 23.2% share of profits of Polaris held by parties other than Virtusa.
+At March 31, 2018, our noncontrolling interest was 7.4%, which gives effect to the delisting offer that settled on February 12, 2018.

-Net income attributable to Virtusa stockholders
+Net income available to Virtusa stockholders